 Who are music composers and what do they do exactly?

-The role of a composer is to write the musical scores that accompany moving images.
+The role of a music composer is to write the musical scores that accompany moving images.
 Their scores have to reflect the tone of the scenes within the film, TV show, video game or advert.
-A good composer will deliver a musical score in that fits the director’s vision.
+A good music composer will deliver a musical score in that fits the director’s vision.

 While composers strive to work on big-budget, high profile film projects, in reality, their work can be extremely varied.
 It can take years to build up a strong portfolio and reputation that will attract the directors in Hollywood to your work.
 In the meantime, you may find yourself working on theatre orchestrations, TV, video games, radio, advertising, art installations or in education.

 Music composers generally work on a freelance basis, depending on the scale of their commissions, they often have another job as a more steady form of income.

 Although qualifications are not required to go into this field, it is considered an advantage to have had significant training in music theory and musical scoring.
 It goes without saying that musical talent is a fundamental requirement music composing who often have experience as performing musicians or conductors.
 Technical knowledge of composition and how certain instruments complement each other’s sound are all necessary skills.
 This kind of technical understanding is usually achieved through some degree of schooling or graduate course.